MonashMath/SCI1022/Git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 The “untracked files” message means that there is a file in the `myproject` directory that is not under the control of Git, i.e., that is not being tracked by Git.
-At this point is when the concept of **staging area** (also referred to as **index**) enters the scene.
-One of the most confusing parts when you are starting with Git is this concept of staging area and how it relates to a commit. **A commit is a record of what files you have changed since the last time you made a commit, and the changes that you performed in these files.** Essentially, you make changes to your repository (e.g., adding a file or modifying an existing one) and then tell Git to register those changes into a commit.
+We will now introduce the idea of a **staging area** (also referred to as an **index**).
+One of the most confusing aspects when you are starting with Git is this concept of staging area and how it relates to a commit. **A commit is a record of what files you have changed since the last time you made a commit, and the changes that you performed in these files.** Essentially, you make changes to your repository (e.g., adding a file or modifying an existing one) and then tell Git to register those changes into a commit.
 Commits make up the essence of your project and allow you to go back to the state of a project at any point in the timeline.
 Therefore, how do we tell Git which changes to put into a commit?

 To add a new file to a commit, and/or the changes made to a file already being tracked by Git, **you first need to add them to the staging environment**.
 To this end, you can use the `git add filename` command.
 Once you have "prepared your commit", i.e., once you have used the `git add` command to add all changes to the staging environment, you can then tell Git to package them into a commit using `git commit`.
 Therefore, in our particular scenario, we have to add the new file to the staging area: